 Yet as research from the Society for Human Resources notes, HR leaders are stepping up to the plate.
 Seventy percent of HR leaders are increasing the amount of time they spend on strategic initiatives—and that number is climbing as organizations prepare for audacious goals in the year ahead.

-5 ways strategic HR leaders can drive business results
+5 ways an HR department strategic plan can drive business results

-Here’s a closer look at how proactive, forward-thinking, and strategic HR practices will help companies achieve their goals in 2019.
+Here’s a closer look at how proactive, forward-thinking, and strategic HR practices will help companies achieve their goals:

 1. Give your company an advantage in tight labor markets.